Staphylococcus/brain-from-brane/TASK_LIST.md

           > - Substrate pliability needs more definition

     - [`4b-emergent-stability-longevity.md`](docs/04-information-systems/4b-emergent-stability-longevity.md)
+        - > - break up this file into several smaller ones
-        - > - What are coherence and resonance?
+          > - What are coherence and resonance?
           > - cognitive entrenchment vs maladaptive rigidity.
 What's the interplay?
           > - Link stability more broadly to e.g. 5e
           > - Too many bullet point lists